ttn-zh/lora-gateway-watchdog/README.md

-# ic880a-watchdog
+# iC880a-watchdog

-Watchdog service for the IMST ic880a concentrator board
+Watchdog service for the IMST iC880a concentrator board.